AdobeDocs/cc-everywhere/src/pages/v4/shared/src/types/export-config-types/type-aliases/enabled-button-style.md

 type EnabledButtonStyle = BaseButtonStyle<ENABLED_BUTTON>;
 ```

-Represents the style of a button always enabled.
+Represents the style of a button always enabled.The uiType is [BaseButtonStyle](../interfaces/base-button-style.md)